ashwini06/seqkit/misc/Documentation.md

 <a name="preqc"></a>
 ### Running Fastqc

-A prior quality check to run a fastqc on all the sample folders present in the project folder.
+A prior quality check to run fastqc on all the sample folders present in the project folder.
 It is important to check the sequency quality, over-represented sequences and duplicate percentages from the fastqc output results.
 Fastqc output explaination is summarized [here](http://www4.ncsu.edu/~rosswhet/BIT815/Overview/Week2/FastQC_details.pdf)

 `seqkit preqc -p Ascl1_US`